Check our list of the top 5 video conferencing apps for 2022 and their features.

-After you are a verified user, you also get a unique URL and personalized meeting ID (a number sequence) which you can utilize to share with others over mails, or any other medium.
+After you are a verified user, you also get a unique URL and personalized meeting ID (a number sequence) which you can utilize to share with others over emails, or any other medium.
 You can also schedule your meetings on Google Calendar and sync them on the cloud in advance.

 Check out: Top Video Streaming apps in Nepal